joealden/corum-docs/src/development/2-structure/3-client.md

 ```

 This directory acts as a file based router.
 This means that when Nuxt builds the
-files for either development or production mode, it reads the structure of this
+site for either development or production mode, it reads the structure of this
-directory and creates pages accordingly.
+directory and creates page accordingly.
 For example, the `index.vue` file would
 map to the route `/`, the `signup.vue` file would map to the route `/signup` and
 the `subforum/_subforum/index.vue` would map to the route `/subforum/:subforum`.

-From the examples given above, you can see that you can use directories within
+From the examples given above, you can see that you can nest directories in the
-the `pages` directory to create deeper routes.
-Also, it is important to note
+`pages` directory to create deeper routes.
+Also, it is important to note that
-that any file prefixed with a `_` means that the value of this part of the route
+any file prefixed with a `_` means that the value of this part of the route is
-is dynamic.
+dynamic.

 For example, in the final example above that maps to `/subforum/:subforum`, the
 `:subforum` part of the route can be any string such as `/subforum/programming`.
-The dynamic variable can be accessed from within the page SFC, meaning that the
+The dynamic variable can be accessed from within the pages SFC, meaning that the
 page can dynamically show different content from the same route depending on the
 content of the dynamic part of it.